cpe305Spring17/spring2017-project-ethanharlig/README.md

     - [x] Notify users when prices are updated (Observer pattern)
       - [x] Subscribe to beers
          - [x] Notify subscribed users when a price has changed
-    - x ] Upvote and downvote user updates
+    - [x] Upvote and downvote user updates
     - [x] Username
     - [x] Password
 - Filter by